ChristopherMayens/ai-course-portfolio/README.md

-# 🧠 AI Course Portfolio
+# 🧠 Artificial Intelligence Portfolio

+**Christopher H. Mayens Matías**
+Department of Electrical and Computer Engineering
+University of Puerto Rico

+**Course:** ICOM5015 – Artificial Intelligence
+**Professor:** Dr. José Fernando Vega Riveros

-Welcome to my portfolio for the AI course (Spring 2025).
-This repository documents my progress, reflections, and projects throughout the course.
+Welcome to my portfolio for the Artificial Intelligence course.
+This repository documents my progress, reflections, and projects completed throughout the semester.

 ## 📚 Sections